Aberdare National Park offers the more experienced safari goer an excellent alternative to the busier parks of Kenya.

 Wildlife

-The wildlife commonly found in this game reserve includes lion, leopard, baboon, black and white Colobus monkey, and sykes monkey.
-If you are lucky, you could also find the golden cat and the bongo.
-Which is the elusive forest antelope that lives in the bamboo forest.
+The wildlife commonly found in this game reserve includes lion, leopard, baboon, black and white Colobus monkey, and Sykes monkey.
+If you are lucky, you may also see the golden cat and the bongo.
+A bongo is an elusive forest antelope that lives in the bamboo forest.
 Spotted and melanistic serval cats can be found higher up; in the moorlands.
-The Aberdare National Park also contains a large population of black rhino.
+The melanistic serval cats have entirely black coats, as a result of a genetic mutation called melanism.
+The Aberdare National Park also contains a large population of black rhinos.
 Visitors can also indulge in walking, picnics, trout fishing in the rivers, and camping in the moorlands.

 Birding

-Birdlife is abundant and varied.
+Bird life is abundant and varied.
 There are over 250 species of birds in the park.
-Four species of sunbird may be seen.
-The Tacazze sunbird, a brilliant metallic violet and bronze with a black belly.
-Golden-winged Sunbird, a coppery-bronze with golden yellow-edged wings and tail.
-The emerald green Malachite Sunbird.
-And the tiny double collared Sunbird with metallic green upper parts and throat and scarlet chest band.
+There are four species of sunbird in the park.
+The Tacazze sunbird is a brilliant metallic violet and bronze with a black belly.
+Golden winged sunbird are a coppery bronze with golden yellow edged wings and tail.
+The emerald green malachite sunbird.
+And the tiny double collared sunbird with metallic green upper parts and throat and scarlet chest band.
 Game birds include Jackson’s, Scaly & Montane Francolins.
 Birds of prey are especially interesting.
-Crowned and Ayres’ Hawk Eagles, Mountain Buzzard, Rufous-breasted Sparrow Hawk, and African Goshawk.
+Crowned and Ayres’ Hawk Eagles, Mountain Buzzard, Rufous breasted Sparrow Hawk, and African Goshawk.

 When to visit Aberdare National Park